-When Moses died, God chose Joshua to take his place.
-For as Moses was the best man capable to stand before Pharaoh, Joshua was the best man fit to stand before the Canaanites.
-God chose Joshua for the following reasons:
+After the death of Moses, God chose Joshua to take his place and he became the leader of the Israelite tribes.
+As Moses was the best man capable to stand before Pharaoh, Joshua was the best man fit to stand before the Canaanites.
+Joshua led the Israelite tribes in the conquest of Canaan (Numbers 13:1,2), and allocated lands to the tribes.
+He died at the age of 110 (Joshua 24:29).

 (2) He was a man of faith.
 He and Caleb stood alone for an unpopular cause.
 This was seen in the incident of the twelve spies that were sent to spy Canaan.
 Only Joshua and Caleb showed unwavering faith in God and they exhorted the people to trust in God’s power.
 “But Joshua the son of Nun and Caleb the son of Jephunneh, who were among those who had spied out the land, tore their clothes; and they spoke to all the congregation of the children of Israel, saying: “The land we passed through to spy out is an exceedingly good land.
 If the LORD delights in us, then He will bring us into this land and give it to us, ‘a land which flows with milk and honey.’
 Only do not rebel against the LORD, nor fear the people of the land, for they are our bread; their protection has departed from them, and the LORD is with us.
 Do not fear them” (Numbers 14:6–9).